polarityio/cisco-umbrella/README.md

 ### Allow Blocklist Submission
 Allows you to submit a domain to be blocklisted on Cisco Umbrella.

-### Cisco Umbrella Enforcement API URL
+### Cisco Umbrella Management API URL
-The URL of the Cisco Umbrella Enforcement API including the schema (i.e., https://).
+The URL of the Cisco Umbrella Management API including the schema (i.e., https://).

+### Network Device API Key
+An API Key that is created using the "Umbrella Network Device" option selected.

+### Network Device Secret Key
+They Secret Key that is created using the "Umbrella Network Device" option selected.

+### Management API Key
+An API Key that is created using the "Umbrella Management" option selected.

-### Customer Key
+### Management Secret Key
-Your Customer Key which can be found/generated in the Dashboard under Policies/Integrations.

-### Event Types
-A Comma-Separated List of Event Types for when submitting domains to your Blocklist.
+They Secret Key that is created using the "Umbrella Management" option selected.

 ## Installation Instructions